multiversx/mx-docs/docs/developers/tutorials/create-a-fungible-token.md

 title: Create a fungible token from your web wallet
 ---

-# Create a fungible token from your web wallet
 Elrond Standard Digital Tokens (ESDT) are standard fungible tokens hosted on the Elrond network.
 Each of these tokens is identical to the others.
 This means that each token is the same in type and value.
 ESDT tokens are highly scalable and fast like the native eGold token.
 In addition, the eGold token can be integrated by other apps and dApps thanks to ESDT.

 You can create and issue the ESDT token from your [Elrond web wallet](https://wallet.elrond.com/) in a few steps.
 Let's go over these steps.